maxmurdoch/flock/src/pages/products/hobbyist.md

       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for policy and you're good to go!
-All the important documentation is sent straight to your email inbox.
+        Pay and you're good to go!
+Your policy documents are instantly emailed to you.
       title: 3.
 Get flying
-  title: How hobbyists use Flock
+  title: 'How Flock Cover works '
 risk:
   description: >-
     With Flock Cover you get much more than just an insurance policy.
 The app